raghavendraprasath/MCTSProject/README.md

 git clone https://github.com/your-username/MCTSProject.git
 cd MCTSProject
 ```
-> Alternatively, you can open the project in IntelliJ, Eclipse, or VS Code with Maven support and run the `WelcomeScreen.java` file directly.
+2. After that, you can open the project folder in IntelliJ, Eclipse, or VS Code with Maven support and run the `WelcomeScreen.java` file directly to run the game.

 ## 🧪 Testing and Validation
 We thoroughly tested the implementation using: